skogsbaer/magic-property/README.md

  * description method with human-readable output
  * all property attributes (e.g. nonatomic, strong) supported
  * ARC support
- * NSCoding and NSCopying supported
+ * NSCopying, NSCoding and NSSecureCoding supported
  * support for extra method implementations and custom property setters and accessors
  * support for custom typedefs and enums